zzzprojects/docs/entityframeworkcore.com/pages/providers/providers-inmemory.md

 `Microsoft.EntityFrameworkCore.InMemory` is an in-memory database provider for Entity Framework Core.
 It is useful when you want to test components using something that approximates connecting to the real database, without the overhead of actual database operations.

  - The advantage of in-memory provider is that you can test the code of your application against an in-memory database instead of installing and configuring the real database.
- - It is a general purpose database, designed strictly for the testing purpose of your application's code and not a relational database.
+ - It is a general-purpose database, designed strictly for the testing purposes of your application's code and not a relational database.

 #### How to Use InMemory Provider